-The MSc programmes require applicants to have completed a degree in a Physical Science (or closely related subject).
+You will need a degree in a physical science (or closely related subject).
 Relevant industrial experience can be an alternative, subject to references.
-The MRes programme requires applicants to have completed a degree in a Physical or Engineering Science (or closely related subject).

 Months of entry

 This one-year full-time taught MSc programme (or up to six years part-time) will equip you for a career in any industry involving radiation and radiation detectors.

 We cover basic radiation principles, the use of detection systems and associated instrumentation applications, and modelling.
 There’s a strong focus on practicals and laboratory-based techniques.